foodfight/showz/scripts/episode-x-netflix.md

 Outline/Questions
 -----------------

+* looking at the netflix oss stack, which really optimizes for high availability, i don't see most of the traditional linux ha tools like heartbeat, pacemaker, clustered filesystems, master-slave db w/ auto-failover etc. Instead most of the ha is pushed up to the application layer.
+Can you talk about why the traditional tools didn't meet your needs?
 * can orgs w/ non-jvm stacks take advantage of netflixOSS?
 * Can you explain how hystrix functions as a "circuit-breaker"?
 * Archaius pulls configuration from multiple sources, can this be